mvogel3/think-python/notes.md

 * using a random integer generator for 0-10 (will expand later). the function is currently working so now I'm going to add a dictionary outside the program to memoize and record the outputs each time the function is run. (is it possible to run the program using all the possible integers instead of using a random generator and running it multiple times?)
 * using range(1-10) in a nested for loop means that each is being rotated a different way. but even then the program isn't working correctly because "aa" rotated 0 times is "aa" and that doesn't show up in the return dictionary.
 I'm going to go back to using random numbers and try to figure out ranges later.
 * using the random integer did work even when the integer was 0
+* it does's make sense to memoize this function since it takes no arguments. i think im going to leave it for now until I have a better idea.

+*Exercise 11.6* <br>
+* downloaded the CMU pronunciation dictionary from github. adding it to my git ignore bc my github can't handle a file that large.
+* pip installed pronouncing library but disovered it only works for python 2 and I'm not sure how to make a separate environment for that nor do i think it is worth it
+* leaving 11.6 alone for now.